seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-25.md

 > *ajjhositaṁ n'atthi tathāgatānaṁ*.
 >
 > I know I see, it is verily so, \
-> No such clinging for the Tathāgatas.
+> No such clinging for the *tathāgatas*.

-Worldlings dogmatically grasp the data heaped up by their six sense-bases, but the Tathāgatas have no such entanglements in regard to sensory knowledge.
+Worldlings dogmatically grasp the data heaped up by their six sense-bases, but the *tathāgatas* have no such entanglements in regard to sensory knowledge.
 Why so?
 It is because they have seen the cessation of the six sense-bases.

 By way of illustration, we may compare this seeing of the cessation of the six